blockchainchad/blockchainchad/README.md

-- 👋 Hi, I’m @blockchainchad
+- 👋 Hi, I’m @blockchainchad from C Industries.
 - 👀 I’m interested in building within the metaverse.
 - 🌱 I’m always learning.
 Focusing on 3D modeling, virtual reality and blockchain development.
 - 💞️ I’m looking to collaborate on creative and metaverse projects.